mohdrashid/resmetry/README.md

 Resmetry is a client library for the [MQTT](http://mqtt.org/) protocol, written in JavaScript for node.js with the aim of building request-response communication on top of mqtt protocol.
+Resmetry supports both on request connection and always-on connection.

 This library relies on [MQTT.js library](https://www.npmjs.com/package/mqtt) for interacting with mqtt server.